Best Online Master’s Degrees in: Library Science

 - Information Access and Resources.
 An information access and resources course looks at the typical sources of information and how they're accessed by users.
 The class also examines the tools used for meeting a user's information needs and the methods for building effective large-scale data retrieval systems.

 Library science graduate students are typically assessed by their performance on database exercises, critical reviews, class participation and other assignments, and exams.
 Since the program is online, most of the class discussions will be conducted through online discussion boards accessed through the university's course management system.

 A master's degree in library science qualifies an individual to work as a librarian at an elementary or secondary school, in local government, at a college or university, or a junior college.
 Typically, a librarian helps visitors find the information they're looking for, organizes library materials, indexes databases of library materials, chooses new books, and prepares the library's budget.
 According to the U.S. Bureau of Labor Statistics (BLS), a librarian's tasks change depending on where they're employed.
 For example, a school librarian teaches students how to use library resources while a medical librarian assists health professionals and patients to find health and science information.

-The median annual pay for librarians in 2010 was $54,500, according to the BLS.
+The median annual pay for librarians was $54,500, according to the BLS.
 Employment of librarians is expected to increase 7%, slower than average for all occupations, between 2010 and 2020.
 The proliferation of technology and budget reductions in local and state governments has reduced demand for librarians.
 However, that may be offset by the need to have library professionals within research or special libraries, where librarians may be needed to sort through large amounts of data, according to the BLS.